zeh/key-action-binder-as3/README.md

 While Adobe Flash already provides all the means for using keyboard and game input (via [KeyboardEvent](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/events/KeyboardEvent.html) and [GameInput](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/ui/GameInput.html)), KeyActionBinder tries to abstract those classes behind a straightforward, higher-level interface.
 It is meant to be simple but powerful, while solving some of the most common pitfalls involved with player input in AS3 games.

+## Advantages

+ * Unified interface for keyboard and game controller input
+ * Made to be fast: memory allocation is kept to a minimum
+ * Abstract actual controls in favor of action ids: easier to configure key bindings through variables
+ * Automatic bindings on any platform by hiding away platform-specific controls over unified ids

 ## Using KeyActionBinder

 ### Basic setup